ibm-cloud-docs/sap/sap-design-considerations-storage.md

 [root@hana256-vsi ~]# lvcreate -i 3 -I 64K -l 100%FREE -n hana_data_lv hana_vg
 ```

-In a 128 GB virtual server, in the example above `-L 256GB` must be replaced by `-L 128GB`.
+For a 128 GB virtual server, in the example above `-L 256GB` must be replaced by `-L 128GB` and for 64 GB by `-L 64GB` accordingly.
 These commands will not result in the smallest possible file system size, but they create the smallest configuration, which will fulfill the SAP HANA KPIs.
 Finally, a file system needs to be created on top of each volume group:

 ```